mmbman/Katagiri/1987-06-06-Genjokoan-Talk-2.md

 #### 47:12

-**Question:** Hojo-san, when you’re mentioning that when you’re behaving morally and ethically, you say “I’m a very good boy,” “good saint” and so forth, and then that’s ego – at the moment that you realize that that’s ego coming in, is that *manas*?
+**Question:** Hojo-san, when you’re mentioning that when you’re behaving morally and ethically you say “I’m a very good boy,” “good saint” and so forth, and then that’s ego – at the moment that you realize that that’s ego coming in, is that *manas*?

 **Katagiri Roshi:** Yes, ego.